This checkbox enables or disables line prefixes display. Line prefix is the address of the current byte:

 3000:1000 55 push bp ^^^^^^^^^

 The opcode is the operation code of the current instruction.
 For the data items, the opcodes are elements of data directives.
 Sometimes there is not enough place to display all bytes of an item (of a large array, for example).
 In this case, IDA will display just the few first bytes of the item.
+For the code items, IDA will try to display all bytes of the instruction, even if it requires adding more lines just for the opcode bytes.
+If this behavior is not desired, the number of opcode bytes can be specified as a negative value.
+A negative value -N means to display N opcode bytes on a line but never display empty lines just for the opcode bytes.
 By default, IDA does not display the opcodes.

 IDA.CFG parameter: OPCODE_BYTESUse segment names